Nzen/Enohar/readme.md

 ### Enohar

 Enohar is a library to serialize and unserialize Eno documents.
-Uses Java v8 syntax, includes a Java v9 module descriptor.
-(Incomplete)
+It uses Java v8 syntax, but includes a Java v9 module descriptor. (currently *Incomplete*)

-Eno is a document [file format](https://github.com/eno-lang/eno) / data structure specification.
+'Eno' is a document [file format](https://github.com/eno-lang/eno) / data structure specification.

 "Enojar" is a portuguese-origin, infinitive verb meaning _to anger_ .
-That word is [pronounced](https://en.wiktionary.org/wiki/enojar#Pronunciation) the way this is spelt, as english pronounciation is concerned.
+That word is [pronounced](https://en.wiktionary.org/wiki/enojar#Pronunciation) the way this is spelt, in US english pronounciation.

 &copy; Nicholas Prado.
 Begun 2018.
 Released under MIT license terms.